-PPP estimates of per capita income go quite some way toward reducing the astonishing disparities in the world distribution of income, but certainly not all the way.
-For an account of how the PPP estimates alter the distribution of world income, consult Figure 2.3, which compares PPP and exchange-rate calculations of per-capita GNI.
-The setting is just the same as in Figure 2.1, with countries ranked in ascending order of exchange-rate GNI percapita.
-The new, brighter line shows the PPP computations.
-As expected, the PPP numbers are relatively higher for poorer countries, because nontraded prices are lower in poorer countries, as we've discussed.
-World per-capita GDP PPP in 2020 is \$17,219, well above the exchange rate estimate of \$10,900.
-And now the low and lower-middle income populations earn 17% of the world's income (as opposed to just 8.3% under the exchange rate calculations) - a welcome adjustment, but still dramatically low.
+PPP estimates of per capita income go some way toward reducing the astonishing disparities in the world distribution of income, but certainly not all the way.
+For an account of how the PPP estimates alter the distribution of world income, consult Figure ??, which compares PPP and exchange-rate calculations of per-capita GNI.
+The setting is just the same as in Figure 2.1, with countries ranked in ascending order of exchange-rate GNI per-capita.
+The new, darker line shows the PPP computations, which I've normalized for you by setting the world average PPP income (weighted by population) equal to its exchange rate counterpart.
+As expected, the PPP numbers are relatively higher for poorer countries.
+The main reason for this is that their nontraded prices are lower, as we've discussed.

-Figure 2.3.
-PPP versus exchange-rate GDP per capita, 2020.
+FIGURE 2.2.
+PPP versus exchange-rate GDP per capita, 2009.

 (3) There are other subtle problems of measurement.
 Income measurement, even when it accounts for the exchange-rate problem, uses market prices to compare apples and oranges; that is, to convert highly disparate goods into a common currency.
 The theoretical justification for this is that market prices truly reflect preferences as well as relative scarcities.
 There are several objections to this argument.
 Not all markets are perfectly competitive; neither are all prices fully flexible.
-We have monopolies, oligopolistic competition, and public sector companies7 that sell at dictated prices.
-There is expenditure by the government on bureaucracy, on the military, or on space research, whose monetary value may not reflect the true value of these services to the W citizens.
+We have monopolies, oligopolistic competition, and public sector companies10 that sell at dictated prices.
+There is expenditure by the government on bureaucracy, on the military, or on space research, whose monetary value may not reflect the true value of these services to the citizens.
 Moreover, conventional measures of GNP ignore costs that arise from externalities - the cost of associated pollution, environmental damage, resource depletion, human suffering due to displacement caused by "development projects" such as dams and railways, and so forth.
 In all of these cases, the going prices do not capture the true marginal social value or cost of a good or a service.